RhinoSecurityLabs/amazon-ssm-agent/README.md

 ./amazon-ssm-agent -register -code "..." -id "..." -region "us-east-1"
 ```

-To start the agent run `./amazon-ssm-agent`, the other binaries are expected to be in the same directory.
+To start the agent run `nohup ./amazon-ssm-agent`, the other binaries are expected to be in the same directory.
 Logs and other artifacts should
 end up in ~/.ssm.
 Using `aws ssm start-session` with the newly registered instance ID should start a shell as the user running
 `./amazon-ssm-agent`.